antonio-ra/academic-kickstart/content/event/ISPOR 052023/index.md

 Click on the **Slides** button above to view the presentation slides.
 {{% /callout %}}

-At this year's ISPOR conference, I had the privilege of joining Shannon Cope (PRECISIONheor), Jeroen Paul Jansen (University of California San Francisco), Harlan Campbell (University of British Columbia) and Hwee-Lin Wee (National University of Singapore) in presenting a Spotlight Session about "Apples and oranges in the context of anchored indirect treatment comparisons – Is there more to it than effect modifiers?".
+At this year's ISPOR conference, I had the privilege of joining Shannon Cope (PRECISIONheor), Jeroen P. Jansen (University of California San Francisco), Harlan Campbell (University of British Columbia) and Hwee-Lin Wee (National University of Singapore) in presenting a Spotlight Session about "Apples and oranges in the context of anchored indirect treatment comparisons – Is there more to it than effect modifiers?".

 The session addressed the estimation of marginal, but covariate-adjusted, treatment effects.
 Particular focus was placed on indirect treatment comparisons.
 In this context, "marginalization" or "standardization" is important to compare compatible treatment effects across studies.